 - These types of web wallets can manage multiple cryptocurrencies transfers within a single account

 - You can also sell your Litecoin back to them for fiat currency

 - Can be accessed from anywhere with an internet connection

-- You are vulnerable to on online scams, attacks and hacks
+- You are vulnerable to online scams, attacks, and hacks.

 - You don’t actually ‘own’ the wallet.
 It is physically and digitally out of your hands and stored on a ‘third-party’ platform.
 You don’t own the crypto in many cases.

 - Coinbase themselves don’t see their services as a “wallet”.
 In fact, the company itself is more of a broker exchange.